Gemini-Commerce/mailchimp-marketing-go/docs/ListsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostListsIdSegmentsIdMembers**
-> ListMembers1 PostListsIdSegmentsIdMembers(ctx, listId, segmentId, body)
+> ListMembers PostListsIdSegmentsIdMembers(ctx, body, listId, segmentId)
 Add member to segment

 Add a member to a static segment.